mohsinosmani/chatgpt/README.md

 python3 financial_metrics.py 1000 300 5
 ```

 This command prints the ROI after 5 years and the payback period.
+If you omit
+the numeric arguments, the program will ask for them interactively.

 For a simple greeting: